Curator : Céline Poulin

 Open until 9pm

-Every 1st Wednesday of the month, with a tour of the exhibition at 7.30pm.
+Every 1st Wednesday of the month.

 Every Sunday at 4pm